Bedford Street

 Photographer: Dan Paton

-Our client for this project came to us with a clear idea of what they wanted to achieve: an exemplar low-energy retrofit for the Edwardian building type, incorporating a contemporary extension to the rear kitchen that would open up their home to the garden and outside space.
+Our client for this project came to us with a clear idea of what they wanted to achieve: an exemplar low-energy net zero in operation retrofit for the Edwardian building type, incorporating a contemporary extension to the rear kitchen that would open up their home to the garden and outside space.
 We worked collaboratively to consider the building holistically with our client.
 Together, we found a way to integrate old and new – to allow the period character of the building to shine, whilst insulating and updating for the 21st century and adding hints of modernist aesthetics along the way.
+Our pre and post retrofit monitoring showed that primary energy use was reduced by 83%, achieving the performance levels set out in the LETI standard (London Energy Transformation Initiative Standard) and the EnerPHit standard.
+Relative humidity levels are within recommended levels between 40-60%, while overheating in summer ranges between less than 1% and 2%.

-We are proud of what we achieved together with our client on this project: a property that was previously dark, narrow, and difficult to navigate; cold, damp and hard to heat in the winter is now light and airy, thermally comfortable and efficient, with an expansive connection to the rear garden – an exemplar energy-efficient home for modern family life.
+We are proud of what we achieved together with our client on this project: a property that was previously dark, narrow, and difficult to navigate; cold, damp and hard to heat in the winter is now light and airy, thermally comfortable and efficient, with an expansive connection to the rear garden – an exemplar energy-efficient home for modern family life with zero carbon emissions in operation.